How other benefits affect the child home care allowance

 - unemployment allowance.

-In the case of parental allowances, only the difference between the parental allowance and the care allowance counts as income.
+In the case of daily allowances for parents, only the difference between the daily allowance for parents and the care allowance counts as income.